waves_logo Docs

 As a result, the wallet.dat will be generated in the selected directory based on the existing seed.

-If you already have the wallet.dat created before, then just put it in the directory listed in the wallet section, and specify a password for it with the password parameter.
+If you already have the wallet.dat created before, then just put it in the directory listed in the wallet section of node's configuration file, and specify a password for it with the password parameter.
 Additional actions are not required.

 If you want to run the node with another wallet, use one of the following instuctions:

-• Replace wallet.dat file with the file which contains SEED phrase of another wallet.
+• Replace wallet.dat file with the file which contains the seed of another wallet.

 OR

-• Delete/move to another location your wallet.dat file to empty /wallet directory.
-Then update SEED in config file.
+• Delete/move to another location your wallet.dat file.
+Then update the seed in the node's configuration file.

 After restarting the node will use another wallet settings.

-If you need to change node's account, first of all, delete the existing wallet.dat.
+If you need to change node's account, first of all, delete or move the existing wallet.dat.
 After that, you can:

 • create a new wallet from scratch.